swharden/FftSharp/README.md

 # FftSharp

-**FftSharp is a collection of simple FFT and IFFT methods for .NET.** FftSharp is provided under the permissive [MIT license](LICENSE) so it is suitable for use in commercial products.
-FftSharp targets .NET Standard and it has no dependencies so it can be easily used in cross-platform .NET Framework and .NET Core applications.
+**FftSharp is a collection of simple FFT and IFFT methods for .NET.** FftSharp is provided under the permissive [MIT license](LICENSE) so it is suitable for use in commercial applications.
+FftSharp targets .NET Standard and has no dependencies so it can be easily used in cross-platform .NET Framework and .NET Core applications.

 <div align="center">